-The annual Construction Trades Internship is open to high school juniors (rising seniors).
+The annual Carpenter Trades Youth Internship is open to high school juniors (rising seniors) who live in Clackamas, Clark, Columbia, Multnomah and Washington counties.
 Students selected as interns explore their career options in the construction trades by working for a General Contractor on a commercial building project in the Portland metro area for 8 weeks.

-Like the Union Carpenters Apprenticeship program, this annual summer program combines some classroom instruction at the Pacific Northwest Carpenters Institute (PNCI) with paid On-the-Job Training at a construction site.
-Interns participate in eight days of training at PNCI with a focus on safety, identifying and using tools, ergonomics, blueprint reading, concrete forms and employer expectations.
-Interns earn at least $14.00 per hour over the eight week experience.
+Like the Union Carpenters Apprenticeship program, this annual summer program combines classroom instruction at PNCI’s Portland campus with paid On-the-Job Training at a construction site.
+Interns participate in eight days of training at PNCI with a focus on safety, identifying and using tools, ergonomics, blueprint reading, concrete forms, and employer expectations.
+Interns earn at least $15.00 per hour over the eight week experience.

-Preference is given to juniors enrolled in shop or construction-related classes at their school, but others are welcome to apply.
+Preference is given to juniors enrolled in CTE construction-related classes at their school, but others are welcome to apply.
 Successful applicants are physically fit, have good attendance at school, are interested in a construction career, have a positive attitude, and are drug and alcohol free.
+Employers conduct pre-employment and random drug testing.
 Must have reliable transportation.

 - Must be available to work full-time, 8 hours a day, Mondays – Fridays